Samsung/tizen-docs/docs/application/dotnet/guides/nui/text.md

 ### Use Input Properties in TextField

-To change the text settings for new input text, you can use the Input properties of the [Tizen.NUI.BaseComponents.TextField](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.BaseComponents.TextField.html) class, such as `InputColor`, `InputPointSize`, and so on.
+To change the text settings for new input text, you can use the Input properties of the `TextField` class, such as `InputColor`, `InputPointSize`, and so on.

 To use these properties there are some specific conditions.
 For instance, you can use these properties either when the `TextChanged` event occurs or when the `Clicked` event of button occurs.